Cottage Cheese and Egg Casserole

 This cottage cheese and egg casserole is one of those breakfasts that just makes life easier.
 It's high protein, super tasty, and honestly... ridiculously simple to throw together.

 Make it once on the weekend, and you've got breakfast handled for the next few days.
-Pair it with my oat flour pancakes or brioche French toast casserole, plus a cozy glass of green milk tea.
+Pair it with my oat flour pancakes, cottage cheese waffles, or brioche French toast casserole, plus a cozy glass of green milk tea.
 Now we're talking.

 Cottage cheese egg bake in a dish with ciabatta bread on the side.